Meet the Team

 Alex, who joined the team in 2015, manages field research, testing, deployment, and instrumentation, ensuring that all field tests are successful.
 He graduated magna cum laude with a BSE in Materials Science and Engineering from the University of Michigan.
 At UofM Alex captained the mock trial team, and researched polymer thin film dynamics in the lab of Dr. Peter Green.
 He spent his summers with Stanford professor Dr. Mark Krasnow researching Madagascar’s mouse lemurs.
 When not bundled up in the Arctic, Alex enjoys photography.
 Check out his personal flickr!

 Lauren, who has been teaching environmental science and sustainability for the past five years, is excited to educate students about the Arctic!
 She developed the Ice911 Arctic Literacy Curriculum, which she teaches at SF Bay Area high schools.
 Lauren is working on developing relationships with Arctic indigenous groups, and is dedicated to incorporate local and traditional knowledge into our research framework.
-When she’s not working, Lauren enjoys spending time outdoors and hiking with her dog, Chakra Khan.
+When she’s not working, Lauren enjoys spending time outdoors and hiking with her pup.

 After more than 15 years of working in the nonprofit sector, and with more than $120 million raised for organizations and causes, Stephanie joined Ice911 to lead its philanthropy efforts.
 Her experience, including The UN Foundation, UNEP, The Enough Project, and Save the Children, has given her the skills to provide critical insights into strategic fundraising and communications, public and private sector reforms and advocacy efforts.
 When she’s not chasing after her 18-month-old son (and husband), you can find her drinking coffee and reading a good book.

 Sooz has in-house and agency brand-building experience for a variety of lifestyle, nonprofit, consumer tech and wine companies.
 She loves helping teams create a communications strategy that aligns with their short-term and long-term business goals.
 She's thrilled to bring her experience to such an inspired cause, and to help further develop Ice911’s storytelling strategy.
-Outside the office, Sooz enjoys taking long walks with her spoiled rescue dog, Penny, and taste-testing burritos throughout the SF Bay Area.
+Outside the office, Sooz enjoys taking long walks with her spoiled rescue dog, and taste-testing burritos throughout the San Francisco Bay Area.

 Marianna assists with strategic planning and strengthening operational systems.
 She led Sustainable Silicon Valley for 7 years and subsequently founded Minerva Ventures, a consultancy focused on strategies and solutions for a resilient future.
 She got to know the Ice911 team when they were a finalist in the 2013 Solutions for Planetary Sustainability competition co-hosted by Sustainable Silicon Valley and NASA Ames Research Center.